mogtofu33/lite/README.md

 Lite 1.2.30 can cause an issue with images or copy/paste, see https://www.drupal.org/node/2907869

+If an image is added without any text it should be not tracked.

-When enabling image caption, the image will not be part of tracking.
+If image caption is enable, the image will not be tracked.